-As the calendar year draws to a close, my daughter, a high school junior, received the news that has been holding most families like us in suspense since October.
-Her PSAT/NMSQT scores finally arrived.
+My daughter, a high school junior, received her PSAT/NMSQT scores toward the end of last year.
+It was news that we had been anxiously awaiting since October.
 We learned that she placed in the 92nd percentile nationwide.
 In our house, these scores are certainly refrigerator worthy.
-However, they were not high enough for her to be considered for an elite National Merit or National Achievement Scholarship.
+However, they were not high enough for her to be considered for an elite National Merit or National Achievement Scholarship

 According to the 2015-2016 National Merit Scholarship Annual Report, of the 1.5 million students who took the PSAT/NMSQT that year, only 7,367 Merit Scholar® designees received Merit Scholarship awards worth a total of $31.3 million.
 Though it is a preliminary test, the PSAT/NMSQT score carries weight because it is the first attention-grabbing tool for scholarships in the college application process.
 However, it is not the only tool.
 I will give your student the same advice I gave my daughter, “If you are not in the running to be a National Merit Scholar: don’t beat yourself up.”
 There are scholarships for nearly every niche group, from academics to artists, lefties, fashionistas, women interested in engineering and creative chefs – but you have to know where to look.

 SCHOLARSHIPS VS. OTHER AID MONEY